-Objectives of the food and nutrition services department are:
+Objectives of the food and nutrition services department are to:

-- 1. To provide food and drink that is nutritious, palatable, attractive, and at a safe and appetizing temperature to meet individual needs. - 2.
-To promote optimal nutritional status of each individual through medical nutrition therapy (MNT), in accordance with written orders for nutrition care and consistent with each individual's physical, cultural, and religious needs and personal preferences. - 3.
-To provide the highest quality food possible at a cost consistent with the facility's budget guidelines. - 4.
-To establish standards for planning menus, preparing and serving food, and controlling food costs - 5.
-To periodically evaluate the work of the department for the purpose of quality assurance and performance improvement. - 6.
-To provide the services of a RDN or designee to participate in the interdisciplinary care planning team and assure that the nutritional needs of individuals living in the facility are met.
+- 1. Provide food and drink that is nutritious, palatable, attractive, and at a safe and appetizing temperature to meet individual needs. - 2.
+Promote optimal nutrition status of each individual through medical nutrition therapy (MNT), in accordance with written orders for nutrition care and consistent with each individual's physical, cultural, and religious needs and personal preferences. - 3.
+Provide the highest quality food possible at a cost consistent with the facility's budget guidelines. - 4.
+Establish standards for planning menus, preparing, and serving food, and controlling food costs. - 5.
+Periodically evaluate the work of the department for the purpose of quality assurance and performance improvement. - 6.
+Provide the services of a RDN or designee to participate in the interdisciplinary care planning team and assure that the nutritional needs of individuals living in the facility are met.

-The Director of Food and Nutrition Services:
+The director of food and nutrition services:

-- Directs the food and nutrition services department. - Is ultimately responsible for assuring safe, wholesome, high quality food and resident/patient satisfaction. - Participates in resident care planning and assists with clinical documentation in the medical record. - Works under the supervision of the qualified dietitian.
+- Directs the food and nutrition services department. - Is ultimately responsible for assuring safe, wholesome, high quality food and patient/ resident satisfaction. - Participates in resident care planning and assists with clinical documentation in the medical record (in nursing facilities). - Works under the supervision of the qualified dietitian.

 Note: Support staff work under the supervision of the registered dietitian nutritionist (RDN).
-Support staff include nutrition and dietetic technicians registered (NDTR), certified dietary managers (CDM), directors of food and nutrition services, etc. The RDN may delegate certain tasks based on the scope of practice and competency level of each member of the nutrition team.
+Support staff include nutrition and dietetics technicians registered (NDTR), certified dietary managers (CDM), directors of food and nutrition services, etc. The RDN may delegate certain tasks based on the scope of practice and competency level of each member of the nutrition team.